Skip to content

 1. Launch the Chrome browser on your Android.

-2. Tap on the Multitab multi tab icon tabs next to the menu.
+2. Tap on the Tabs multi tab icon icon next to the menu.

 3. Select the Incognito icon to switch to view all Incognito tabs.

-Switch between New Tab and Incognito Tab in Chrome for AndroidYou’ll be able to see the list of the incognito tabs.
+Switch between New Tab and Incognito Tab in Chrome for AndroidIt will display the list of incognito tabs.

 4. Select the tab that you wish to open.